 First of all, Takamine’s unique neck profile is formed just like an asymmetrical “C” letter and it’s smaller on the lower register which feels like a better fit to the natural form of your hand.

 This improved ease of playing and playability and once you get used to it, you don’t want to go back to a non-compound neck profile.

-In addition, their “Split Saddle” design is something you won’t see with other manufacturers.
+In addition, their “Split Saddle” (not on this model) design is something you won’t see with other manufacturers.
 With this approach, the intonation of the guitar is much more developed than a standard design.
 As you can see in the photo, the contact point of each individual string is way more accurate.

-Enough said for Takamine’s unique approaches in guitar making, let’s hear the guitar in action.
+Enough said for Takamine’s unique approaches to guitar making, let’s hear the guitar in action.